 If illustrations (i.e., figures, tables, maps, diagrams, charts, tables, photographs, etc.) are to be scattered throughout the text, or if more than one illustration, etc., is used, then a separate "List of Figures", or "List of Tables", or "List of Illustrations" etc., must be included after the "Table of Contents".
 These lists must reference the figure/table/illustration number and the page number that it appears.
-It is also a good idea to list some information (a brief description or the caption) about each figure/table/illustration, etc. so that your reader can use the list to find what they are looking for in the document.
+You must also list some information (a brief description or the caption) about each figure/table/illustration, etc. so that your reader can use the list to find what they are looking for in the document.
 Each list must be separate and begin on a new page.
 The lists should be single-spaced with a blank line between each entry.